JamaalDavis/AI-Product-Manager-Nanodegree-Program/1- Create a Medical Image Annotation Job/README.md

 ![pneumonia-examples.png](Data_Annotation_Project_Files/images/pneumonia-examples.png)

 ## Notes <a name="notes"/>
-- Some parts of this README are copied directly from the Udacity project instructions.
+- Most of the parts of this README are directly copied from the Udacity project instructions.

 ## References <a name="references"/>